number42net/restoreblog/2021-03-13 Sinclair ZX81 D/index.md

 # 16K ram upgrade
 As standard the ZX81 comes with 1 KB or RAM, which even in 1981 was very little.
 There is a 16 KB RAM expansion pack which addresses this, but because it's about half the size of the computer itself, it's not very practical and easily disconnects, instantly crashing the computer.

-Luckily it's quite easy to upgrade the memory of ZX81 to 16K without any permanent modifications, especially since this computer already came with the memory socketed.
+Luckily it's quite easy to upgrade the memory of the ZX81 to 16K without any permanent modifications, especially since this computer already came with the memory socketed.
 Below I used a 32 KB memory IC because they're more common, but only 16 KB is actually usable, which is enough for almost all applications.

 ![16K upgrade](img_005.jpg)